The civil rights issue of

 Skilled Police Brutality Lawyers in New York

 While many police officers act with integrity and bravery, there are some

-by a law enforcement officer using excessive force.
+have been violated by a law enforcement officer using excessive force.

 Call us directly at (516) 714-5975 or fill out an online form